feathers-plus/generator-feathers-plus/docs/database-maintainers.md

 ## Database Maintainers

-This information is intended to help new maintainers, responsible for specific databases, up to speed.
+This information is intended to help new maintainers, responsible for specific databases, get up to speed.

 ### Structure of the generator